 Originally I was thinking about making some donuts to indulge myself, but I abandoned that idea because a few days earlier Sonali published a recipe for Sweet Potato Pancakes which I had been waiting for a few weeks – since that day I saw them on Instagram.

-Indeed, these pancakes were the good option for my Birthday.
+Indeed, these pancakes were a good option for my Birthday.
 I even was planning to take some pictures but as that sometimes happens, while cooking, I decided I didn’t have the right mood for photographing.
 I’ve got a theory.
 It might have been a ploy – to repeat them soon.

 That’s why I made them at the end of May again.
 They turned out great (and even better since the first time I added a bit too many spices).
 Unfortunately, the pictures didn’t turn well – I got just a few decent.
 But how could I post a recipe included two or three snaps?
 That’s not serious, right?!

-Thus, I got to be
+Thus, I got to

-enjoying suffering them once more.
+enjoy suffer once more.
 Why suffering?
 Because it was such a torture taking all these photographs waiting for that moment I would gobble up the pancakes!

 These pancakes are absolutely delicious – perhaps, the best pancakes featuring veggies I’ve ever tried.
 Fluffy, satisfying, with a lovely sweet and savory at the same time aftertaste, and drizzled with the maple syrup – they’re divine!
 I will definitely make them again, and I even know the way I’m serving them the next time – with maple glazed bacon.
 That’s going to be so good, isn’t it?